Unmanned combat aerial vehicle: Psychological effects

-Some leaders worry about the effect drone warfare will have on soldiers' psychology.
-Keith Shurtleff, an army chaplain at Fort Jackson, South Carolina, worries "that as war becomes safer and easier, as soldiers are removed from the horrors of war and see the enemy not as humans but as blips on a screen, there is very real danger of losing the deterrent that such horrors provide".
-Similar worries surfaced when "smart" bombs began to be used extensively in the First Gulf War.

 Stanford's ‘Living Under Drones’ researchers, meanwhile, have shown that civilians in Pakistan and Afghanistan are reluctant to help those hit by the first strikes because rescuers themselves have often been killed by follow-on drone strikes.
 Injured relatives in the rubble of the first strike have been known to tell their relatives not to help rescue them because of the frequency of these so-called ‘double-tap’ strikes.
 People also avoid gathering in groups in visible places.
 Many children are permanently kept indoors and often no longer attend school.

 Writer Mark Bowden has disputed this viewpoint, saying in his The Atlantic article, "But flying a drone, [the pilot] sees the carnage close-up, in real time—the blood and severed body parts, the arrival of emergency responders, the anguish of friends and family.
 Often, he’s been watching the people he kills for a long time before pulling the trigger.
 Drone pilots become familiar with their victims.
 They see them in the ordinary rhythms of their lives—with their wives and friends, with their children.
 War by remote control turns out to be intimate and disturbing.
 Pilots are sometimes shaken."

 This assessment is corroborated by a sensor operator's account:

 The smoke clears, and there are pieces of the two guys around the crater.
 And there’s this guy over here, and he’s missing his right leg above his knee.
 He’s holding it, and he’s rolling around, and the blood is squirting out of his leg … It took him a long time to die.
 I just watched him.